demisto/content/Packs/cisco-ise/README.md

 This pack includes Cortex XSIAM content.
 ## Configuration on Server Side

-Follow the below steps to configure basic log syslog collection:
+Complete the following to configure basic log syslog collection:
 1. Go to **Administration** > **System** > **Logging** > **Remote Logging Targets**
 2. Click **Add** and then fill the required details.
 3. Click **Save**, and then verify the creation of the new target by going to **Remote Logging Targets** page.